Ishani-Mondal/Ishani-Mondal.github.io/README.md

 # Ishani-Mondal.github.io
 GSOC 2020 by Ishani Mondal

-Blogging:

-Dbpedia : An online tool to generate RDF Triples from DBpedia Abstracts
+The following page is a blog about my Google Summer of Code Project 2019, under DBpedia.
+My project is "Tool to generate RDF triples from DBpedia abstract".